How to Pay Anonymously. The Ins and Outs of Anonymous Payment Methods

 Masking literally means that all relevant information about you, including your address, is masked by the service, including how your transactions are shown to your credit card providers.

 “Masked cards are useful because they leave no trace of your real credit card on all those databases where you shop,” says Abine co-founder and CEO Rob Shavell.
-“The principal behind what we do for security is very simple: Hackers can’t steal what they don’t have.”
+“The principle behind what we do for security is very simple: Hackers can’t steal what they don’t have.”

 First, there is the issue of card limits.
 Masked cards generally don’t allow you to spend more than $500.
 Another con with masked cards is that you cannot use them for recurring payments, such as that gym membership you hoped for.
 Finally, masked cards can get ever so confusing.
 Imagine using one false names for one thing, and another false name for another thing.
 It’s downright complicated.